escuccim/mammography-models/ReadMe.md

 ### Performance

 The performance of the models turned out to be highly dependent on the dataset used for training combined with the classification method.
-While we had created certain datasets specifically for certain classification methods, the performance did not correlate with our expectations.
-For example, Dataset 8 was created specifically for multi-class classification, but produced better results for binary classification.
+Unsurprisingly, all models performed better on binary classification than on multi-class classification on all datasets, even dataset 8 which was created specifically for multi-class classification.

-The time required to train a model from scratch made it impossible to train each model on each dataset with each classification method, but the results in Table 1 below cover a decent number of combinations.
+Table 1 below shows the accuracy and recall on the test dataset for selected models.

 |Model      |Classification |Dataset    |Epochs |Accuracy    |Recall      |Initialization |
 |-----------|---------------|-----------|-------|------------|------------|---------------|